About Our Director

 In April 2017, she sailed with Semester at Sea from Ghana to Morocco as an Interport Lecturer, speaking to the shipboard community about Moroccan culture and current events.
 In July 2017, Melissa taught entrepreneurial leadership at the African Leadership Academy’s Global Scholars Program.

-A native of Bellingham, Washington, Melissa has lived in France and Morocco as well as traveled, studied, and worked on five continents.
+Melissa has lived in France and Morocco as well as traveled, studied, and worked on five continents.
 She speaks English, French, and Spanish and is learning Moroccan Arabic.

 Meet Current and Past Program Leaders and Cultural Facilitators